When it was

 Strips the essential minerals from water, and so is not ideal for drinking, for plants and animals, or for cooking.
 There is also a high degree of waste.

-Share your review and help other visitors to this site make the right choice!
+Share your experience and help other visitors to this site make an informed decision!